puppetlabs/puppet-docs/source/puppet/5.5/puppet_strings_style.md

 Document each class and defined type, along with its parameters, with comments before the code.

-Class and defined type information should be listed in the following order.
+List the class and defined type information in the following order:

 1. A `@summary` tag, a space, and then a summary describing the class or defined type.
-This summary should be 140 characters or fewer.
 1. Optional: Other tags such as `@see`, `@note`, or `@api private`.
-1. Optional: usage examples, each consisting of:
+1. Optional: Usage examples, each consisting of:
    1. An `@example` tag with a description of a usage example on the same line
    1. Code example showing how the class or defined type is used.
 This example should be directly under the `@example` tag and description, indented two spaces.
 1. One `@param` tag for each parameter in the class or defined type.
-See the parameter section for formatting guidelines.
+See the Parameters section for formatting guidelines.

 {:.section}
 ### Parameters

 Add parameter information as part of any class, defined type, or function that accepts parameters.

-Parameter information should appear in the following order.
+Parameter information should appear in the following order:

 1. The `@param` tag, a space, and then the name of the parameter.
-1. Description of what the parameter does.
+1. A description of what the parameter does.
 This may be either on the same line as the `@param` tag or on the next line.
-1. Any additional information about valid values that is not clear from the data type.
+1. Additional information about valid values that is not clear from the data type.
 For example, if the data type is [String], but the value must specifically be a path, say so here.
-1. Any other information about the parameter, such as warnings or special behavior.
+1. Other information about the parameter, such as warnings or special behavior.

 For example: